Michael-lvl/homelab/active-directory/patch-management/action1.md

 # Patch Management with Action1

-## Purpose

-This document covers basic patch management and vulnerability remediation using Action1, a cloud-based endpoint management platform.
+This covers basic patch management and vulnerability remediation using Action1, a cloud-based endpoint management platform.

 ## Actions Performed